Max Euwe: FIDE President

 Euwe lost some of his battles with the Soviets.
 According to Sosonko, in 1973, he accepted the Soviets' demand that Bent Larsen and Robert Hübner, the two strongest non-Soviet contenders (Fischer was now champion), should play in the Leningrad Interzonal tournament rather than the weaker one in Petrópolis.
 Larsen and Hübner were eliminated from the competition for the World Championship because Korchnoi and Karpov took the first two places at Leningrad.

 Some commentators have also questioned whether Euwe did as much as he could have to prevent Fischer from forfeiting his world title in 1975.

-It is also notable that in 1976, Rohini Khadilkar became the first female to compete in the Indian Men's Championship.
-Her involvement in a male competition caused a furore that necessitated a successful appeal to the High Court and caused Euwe to rule that women could not be barred from national or international championships.
+It is also notable that in 1977, when Rohini Khadilkar became the first female player to compete in the Indian Chess Championship, some players objected to her being in the tournament because she was female; her father wrote to Euwe, and Euwe ruled that female players could not be barred from open chess events.

 Despite the turbulence of the period, most assessments of Euwe's performance as president of FIDE are sympathetic: